-- Patient Navigators who provide one-on-one help to guide patients through the healthcare system in general and the cancer experience n particular; and
+- Patient Navigators who provide one-on-one help to guide patients through the health care system in general and the cancer experience in particular

 This past year, we initiated a distress screening tool to better address the many psychosocial needs of our patients.
-In addition, we launched a new Survivorship Program this year to assist patients with their transition from treatment to survivorship.
+In addition, we recently launched a new Survivorship Program to assist patients with their transition from treatment to survivorship.

 A wealth of scientific research confirms music's role in helping people relax by reducing the perception of discomfort and affecting breathing rate and blood pressure in a positive way.
 Along with helping to reduce anxiety and depression, music also helps distract from the side effects of treatment.
 Music therapy individualized to each patient is offered through an iPod loaded with personal selections.
 About 100 patients each month seek music or movies on a DVD player.

 Our massage therapists provide private full-body massage appointments as well as foot massage during chemotherapy treatment.
 Massage therapists are included in the treatment planning for each of our patients.
 There are many studies supporting the benefits of massage for individuals with cancer.
 Documented benefits include stress and anxiety reduction, decrease in pain, and a decrease in possible side effects from medical treatments, such as nausea, fatigue, constipation, and peripheral neuropathy.
 Patients report that their time in the massage room is restorative and conducive to an overall sense of well-being.
 Currently, approximately 140 patients per month take advantage of massage therapy to complement their treatment.